yunusparvezkhan/go-c101/README.md

 ```

 #### Declaring Constants
-Declaring const does not need to mention any data types, as this is a immutable data, so Go can automatically analyze and assign data type to it.
-To declare a constant write the `const` keyword followed by the name of the constant, a equal sign and the value of the constant.
+Declaring const does not need to mention any data type, as this is immutable data, so Go can automatically check and assign a data type to it.
+To declare a constant write the `const` keyword followed by the name of the constant, an equal sign, and the value of the constant.

 ```go
     const abc = "some string";